-Divorced parents, family lawyers greet proposed Divorce Act updates with cautious optimism | CBC News
+'It would have saved me thousands in legal fees': Parents, family lawyers weigh in on Divorce Act changes | CBC News

-What divorced parents and family lawyers have to say about proposed updates to the Divorce Act
+Parents, family lawyers cautiously optimistic about Divorce Act changes

 Liberals tabled bill C-78 Tuesday, which if passed will update federal divorce laws for 1st time in 20 years

-Barry Fraser says he applauds a federal bill tabled Tuesday that proposes the first major changes to Canada's divorce laws in more than 20 years.
+Barry Fraser, a divorced father of two, says he applauds a federal bill tabled Tuesday that proposes the first major changes to Canada's divorce laws in more than 20 years.

-"It would have saved me thousands in legal fees," said the divorced father of two from Guelph, Ont.
+"It would have saved me thousands in legal fees," he said from Guelph, Ont.

-Fraser had a rocky split from the mother of his children starting about six years ago, and said the amendments proposed by the federal Liberals in bill C-78 could help people in situations like his avoid drawn-out and expensive court battles.
+Fraser had a rocky split from the mother of his children starting about six years ago, and said the amendments proposed by the federal Liberals in Bill C-78 could help people in situations like his avoid drawn-out and expensive court battles.

-Now remarried and a stepfather of three, Fraser said he's glad to see the act redrawn to emphasize less adversarial processes and put the best interests of the kids out front, even when one party seems bent on escalating matters.
+Now remarried and a stepfather of three, Fraser said he's glad to see the act redrawn to emphasize less adversarial processes and put the best interests of the children out front, even when one party seems bent on escalating matters.

-"Especially knowing that the kids have a say in it will definitely make people stop in their tracks," he said.
+"Especially knowing that the kids have a say in it will definitely make people stop in their tracks."

-Fraser is one among many divorced parents and family law experts to greet bill C-78 with some measure of optimism.
-The bill was introduced in the House of Commons by Minister of Justice Jody Wilson-Raybould Tuesday.
+Fraser is one among many divorced parents and family law experts to greet Bill C-78 with some measure of optimism.
+It was introduced Tuesday in the House of Commons by Justice Minister Jody Wilson-Raybould.

-Lawrence Pinsky, partner in the Winnipeg firm Taylor McCaffrey and chair of the Canadian Bar Association's Family Law section, said the proposed changes represent a significant step forward.
+Lawrence Pinsky, partner in the Winnipeg firm Taylor McCaffrey and chair of the Canadian Bar Association's family law section, said the proposed changes represent a significant step forward.

 Pinsky penned a letter to Wilson-Raybould in late December 2017 that outlined the concerns of the CBA's family lawyers.

 "They're either addressed or there was a solid attempt made to address them," said Pinsky.
-"It may be that if I had the pen and was writing the legislation I might have done it slightly different in certain respects, but they did address many of the changes we called for and we're pleased with … those changes overall."
+"It may be that if I had the pen and was writing the legislation, I might have done it slightly different in certain respects.
+But they did address many of the changes we called for and we're pleased with … those changes overall."

 The proposed changes fall into six main areas:

-2) Set out a list of criteria that help define the best interests of the child.
+- 2) Set out criteria that help define the best interests of the child.

 Aligning with provincial law